Lemonsity/NoteE-Executable/README.md

     - Note selected and editing is colour coded with __Yellow__

 ## Source Code
-This project is open source, you can find all the resources and code on my [GitHub](https://github.com/Lemonsity/NoteE)
+This project is open source, you can find all the resources and code [here](https://github.com/Lemonsity/NoteE)

 Make adjectment according to your need.